giancosta86/GraphsJ-sdk/README.md

 * [OmniEditor](https://github.com/giancosta86/OmniEditor): providing an editor with syntax highlighting

-* [Helios-core](https://github.com/giancosta86/Helios-core): library with shared utilities
+* [Helios-fx](https://github.com/giancosta86/Helios-fx): library of shared utilities

 Other libraries *cannot* be referenced by a scenario, unless your build tools includes their classes within your jar, making it self-contained.